software-students-fall2023/3-python-package-exercise-kungheifatchoy/README.md

 ### How to Contribute:

+Fork the Repository.

+Clone it to your local directory.

+Go to terminal, locate the project directory, and run:

+`pip install pipenv`

 ` # code example for how a developer who wants to contribute to your project can set up the virtual environment, install dependencies, and build and test your package for themselves.`